Traumatic Livelihood: Background

-In October 2019, Jazmin Bean released their (Note: Bean is agender and uses they/them pronouns.) debut extended play, Worldwide Torture, through their own record label Aswang Birthday Cake.
-The EP garnered attention for its blend of pop and heavy metal elements and accompying visuals showcasing Bean's extreme makeup style.
+In October 2019, Jazmin Bean released their (Note: Bean is agender and uses they/them pronouns.) debut extended play, Worldwide Torture, through their own record label, Aswang Birthday Cake.
+The EP garnered attention for its blend of pop and heavy metal elements and accompanying visuals showcasing Bean's extreme makeup style.
 After the songs "Saccharine" and "Hello Kitty" gained traction, Bean signed to Interscope and Island Records, who reissued Worldwide Torture with six bonus tracks in November 2020.
 By 2021, Bean had begun working on an early version of their debut album, which followed an electropop and industrial sound.
 They continued to release music whilst working on new songs in Los Angeles.
 Bean's record labels did not think the album was good, though Bean persisted and felt it was misunderstood.

-Work on the album was put on hold when, with the support of Interscope and Island, Bean checked themselves into a drug rehabilitation clinic in 2022 after struggling with an four-year addiction to ketamine, stemming from their traumatic experiences of being groomed by an older man between the ages of 14 to 17.
-Upon leaving rehab in May of that year, Bean revisited and decided to scrap the album as they found it stylistically disorganized and did not want their songs to be self-pitying.
-In an March 2024 interview with Ones to Watch, Bean said that the scrapped debut album did not represent "true evolution" and felt it was "just fine for someone who is learning to do music".
-In an interview with Melodic Magazine in September that same year, they said the scrapped album was "definitely in the vault", but was also open to it eventually being released in the future.
+Work on the album was put on hold when, with the support of Interscope and Island, Bean checked themselves into a drug rehabilitation clinic in 2022 after struggling with a four-year addiction to ketamine, stemming from their traumatic experiences of being groomed by an older man between the ages of 14 and 17.
+Upon leaving rehab in May of that year, Bean revisited and decided to scrap the album, as they found it stylistically disorganised and did not want their songs to be self-pitying.
+In a March 2024 interview with Ones to Watch, Bean said that the scrapped debut album did not represent "true evolution" and felt it was "just fine for someone who is learning to do music".
+In an interview with Melodic Magazine in September that same year, they said the scrapped album was "definitely in the vault" but were also open to it eventually being released in the future.